cgetzen/ssh-operator/README.md

 ["SSH is an anti-pattern."](https://twitter.com/bitfield/status/1062278396863041536)

 Yes, ssh-operator is no-good, gross, and very very bad.
 But sometimes, no-good, gross, and very very bad is exactly what you need.

+Ssh-operator was created to decouple "transitioning to kubernetes" and "taking away shell access", and could be useful when:
-* When you're transitioning to kubernetes from VM's, and you don't want to train your dev team.
+* You're transitioning to kubernetes from VM's, and you don't want to train your dev team.
-* When your app isn't stateless but should be
+* You want to pair on a production system.
-* When you just want to see the world burn
+* You just want to see the world burn.

 # Installation
 Currently, you have to clone the repo and